AtharvaGole/Flappy-Birds-using-Genetic-Algorithms-and-Neural-Networks/README.md

 # Flappy-Birds-using-Genetic-Algorithms-and-Neural-Networks

-It is a typical flappy birds made in pygame in which the computer plays the game and masters it by using genetic algorithm.
+It's a typical flappy birds made in pygame in which the computer plays the game and masters it by using genetic algorithm.

 <h3>How to Play:-</h3>
   Download this repository<br/>